 REQUIRED if a valid state parameter was present in the client authorization request.
-Set to the exact value received from the client.
+The exact value received from the client.

 For example, the authorization server redirects the user-agent by sending the following HTTP response:

 HTTP/1.1 302 Found